 While they’re just shredding little scraps that come off of dishes and utensils, there shouldn’t be any problem.
 But if you try to dispose of large or tough materials, your disposal can get clogged and might get overheated when they try to grind down these tough materials.

 When a disposal unit overheats, it will automatically shut off.
 You won’t be able to activate it again until the device cools down or the blockage has been removed.
-Some models will activate a small light or button on the disposal, while other just won’t turn on (or even hum) when they’re activated.
+Some models will activate a small light or button on the disposal, while others just won’t turn on (or even hum) when they’re activated.

 Removing Clogs And Blockages